Crypto companies bet new mayor will make New York digital asset hub

 The mayor’s office did not respond to a request for comment, but Adams has said he hopes his crypto-friendly stance will attract more tech talent to the city, and many executives believe it will.

-"I think it's a very effective signaling tool to ... say, 'Okay, we recognize that this industry can benefit everyone,'" said Zach Dexter, chief executive of FTX US Derivatives, a crypto derivatives exchange based in Miami.
+“I think it’s a very effective signalling tool to ... say, ‘Okay, we recognize that this industry can benefit everyone,’” said Zach Dexter, chief executive of FTX U.S. Derivatives, a crypto derivatives exchange based in Miami.

 It remains unclear whether Adams can work from City Hall to reshape state regulations the virtual currency industry has decried as overly stringent and expensive.